10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 Preparation :

-1. Crush the biscuits and mix them with the butter.
+- Crush the cookies and mix them with the butter.
 Press this mixture into the bottom of a springform pan.

-4. Whip the cream and gently fold in the dissolved gelatin.
+- Whip the cream and gently add it along with the dissolved gelatin.

 4. Matcha and White Chocolate Cookies

 The combination of white chocolate and matcha became popular in Japan during the 1990s.
 Major Japanese chocolate brands began experimenting with local flavors, and the balance between the sweetness of white chocolate and the bitterness of matcha became an instant hit.
-Today, white chocolate matcha cookies are a symbol of modern baking.
+Today, matcha cookies with white chocolate are a symbol of modernity in confectionery.

 Ingredients :